Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Time: 24-03-2012 15:15:15

-In the first example, the date values in the Start Time and End Time look like it is not important, because both are the same, to calculate the time difference between them.
-We can subtract the Start Time value of 12:30:45 from the End Time value of 13:30:15 and will get the result of 00:59:30.
-But, if the end time is 01:30:15 past midnight, then how do we calculate the time difference?
+In the first example, the date portion of the Start Time and End Time is irrelevant when calculating the difference between them.
+For instance, subtracting the start time of 12:30:45 from the end time of 13:30:15 gives a result of 00:59:30.
+However, if the end time occurs past midnight, such as 01:30:15, how should we calculate the time difference?

 00:00:00 Time.